DEQAR Documentation¶

 All software components of DEQAR are open source and available on GitHub:

-- DEQAR backend - A DRF applicaiton responsible for managing the data-model, providing API endpoints for submission, file uploads and the admin user interface.
+- DEQAR backend - A DRF application responsible for managing the data-model, providing API endpoints for submission, file uploads and the admin user interface.

 - DEQAR administrative interface - https://admin.deqar.eu/ - A ReactJS frontend for registered agency users and EQAR staff to manage data in DEQAR.

-- DEQAR public user interface - https://www.deqar.eu/ - A section of the EQAR website, powered by WordPress and a custom theme, linking to the Web API of the DEQAR backend.
+- DEQAR public user interface - https://www.deqar.eu/ - A section on the EQAR website, powered by WordPress and a custom theme, linking to the Web API of the DEQAR backend.

 Questions and bug reports¶

-No matter how thorough our internal testing, bugs and errors may still occur.
-If you encounter any problem submitting data and/or files, please share these with us by email to deqar@eqar.eu, by opening an issue on GitHub or through the DEQAR CONNECT Trello board.
+Despite thorough internal testing, bugs and errors may still occur.
+If you encounter any problem submitting data and/or files, please share these with us by email to deqar@eqar.eu or by opening an issue on GitHub.
 Please also include the CSV file/JSON data that caused the problem, so that the EQAR secretariat and developers can reproduce the error.

-In case you are interested contributing to the codebase or you would like to share your thoughts and ideas, we welcome you to do so through the project's GitHub page
+In case you are interested to contribute to the codebase or you would like to share your thoughts and ideas, you are welcome to do so through the DEQAR GitHub page

 Terminology¶